Use this skill when asked to create a pull request (PR). It ensures all PRs follow the repository's established templates and standards.

 Suggestions

-Trim the Principles section since its points are already embedded as CRITICAL notes in the workflow steps, or reduce it to a single-line reminder.
+Trim the Principles section since its key points (never push to main, follow templates, accuracy) are already enforced inline in the workflow steps, or consolidate them into a single-line reminder.

 | Dimension | Reasoning | Score |